 Screen Flanders is an economic support measure from the Flemish Government to support audiovisual productions, both national and international, that spend (part of) their budget within the Region of Flanders.
 In addition, Screen Flanders is the central film commission for the Flanders Region.

 Fiction, documentary or animation films with a running time of at least 60 minutes and animation series consisting of at least three episodes with a minimum total broadcast time of 60 minutes for the whole series are eligible.
 The (co-)production must enrich the cultural heritage of Flanders and invest a minimum of 250,000 euros in the Flemish Region.
 Every euro entrusted to a producer must yield at least 1 euro of audiovisual expenditure in the region.
-The maximum support per project is 400,000 euros.
+Financing of up to 15% of the eligible costs in Flanders is possible to a maximum of 400,000 euros.

 Calls are sent to applicants on a periodical basis, with each call having a predetermined budget.
 All applications will be presented to a jury consisting of both economic and cultural experts who will assess and prioritize all projects.
 Available funding will be divided among the highest-ranking applications.

-The annual budget of Screen Flanders (4.5 million euros) is provided by Agentschap Ondernemen (Enterprise Flanders).
+The annual budget of Screen Flanders (4.5 million euros) is provided by Agentschap Innoveren & Ondernemen (Flanders Innovation & Entrepreneurship).
 The Flanders Audiovisual Fund (VAF) manages the applications and promotes the fund.

 Screen Flanders is part of the portfolio of Flemish Economic Affairs Minister Philippe Muyters, in close cooperation with the Flemish Cultural Affairs Minister Sven Gatz.